Keep Safe! How To Prepare for an Ice Storm

 Prevent Pipes from Freezing

 When water freezes, it expands.
-If your pipes freeze, the ice may burst it, causing significant damage.
+If your pipes or outdoor spigot freezes, the ice may burst it, causing significant damage.
 Fixing property damages caused by frozen water pipes can cost thousands of dollars.
 Pipes with no insulation running through unheated areas are the ones that are most prone to freezing.

 The best approach to prevent pipes from freezing during a power outage is to insulate them ahead of time.
 However, there are a few things you can do if you haven't done so already.
 Open the doors under kitchen and bathroom sinks.